Recently Discovered: 3 Surprising Biological Processes That Require Calcium And Impact Your Bones

 Ninety-nine percent of the body’s calcium is found in bone.
-But science reveals some astonishing news about the biological roles of the remaining one percent.
+But science reveals some astonishing information about the biological roles of the remaining one percent.

 It’s already known that calcium in the bloodstream is required for blood clotting, stable blood pressure, brain function, and intracellular communication.
 That’s amazing enough, but now researchers have uncovered three previously unknown functions of calcium that are critical to your health – and your bones.